dcgunkel/dcgunkel.github.io/README.md

 # Dieter Gunkel
-UCLA Department of Classics and Program in Indo-European Studies
+UCLA Department of Classics
+Program in Indo-European Studies
 dgunkel@humnet.ucla.edu

 ## Articles and book chapters
 2024\.
 Sandell, Ryan P. and Dieter Gunkel.
 “On the representation and realization of the ancient Greek acute: Evidence from tone-tune mappings in ancient Greek music.” *Journal of Greek Linguistics* 24: 78–183.